-The driving of piles shall be carefully monitored and controlled and pile driving records produced for each pile.
-The QVE or an individual under the direct supervision of the QVE shall verify the work.
+The driving of piles shall be carefully monitored and controlled.
+Pile driving records shall be produced for each pile and shall be submitted to the Contract Administrator.

 Piles shall not be overdriven.
 When driving to a specified ultimate resistance, driving to a set or driving to bedrock, the piles shall be driven to the anticipated tip elevation.
-The Contract Administrator shall be notified if the piles do not reach set at the anticipated tip elevation, .
+The Contract Administrator shall be notified if the piles do not reach set at the anticipated tip elevation.